Understanding Mental Health In Single-Parent Families

 Getty

-How can a single-parent family impact parents?
+How does a single-parent family impact parents?

 One of the most significant impacts of being the sole parent of a child can be stress.
 According to Mental Health America, common stressors can include the following.